 Campus Ambassadors (Brighton Campus) This group provides a Christian Fellowship for a diverse group of students and helps them understand the importance of the Christian church in their lives.
 They also provide opportunities for those who are interested in investigating or developing a Christian lifestyle, a comfortable atmosphere for exploring different religious affiliations.

-Campus Ambassadors (Damon Office of Campus Life) The purpose of the club is to train and mentor students in the heart of Christ by providing programming and events to the college and Rochester Community.
+Campus Ambassadors (Downtown Office of Campus Life) The purpose of the club is to train and mentor students in the heart of Christ by providing programming and events to the college and Rochester Community.

 Celtic Society This club was established to honor and practice the traditions of the Celtics.
 This club celebrates the traditions and inspirers awareness of Celtic culture (Scotland, Cornwall, Wales Brittany, Isle of Man, Ireland and Galicia).
 Their goal is to educate and celebrate the Celtic arts and culture.